PRIVEE: Privacy-Preserving Vertical Federated Learning Against Feature Inference Attacks: Results Analyses

 \subsection{Accuracy Analysis of \texttt{PRIVEE}}

-Table~\ref{tab:train_acc_change_50} shows the change in training accuracy under the GRN attack at 50\% strength across various defenses.
-Rounding introduces only negligible accuracy shifts, indicating minimal impact on model performance.
-In contrast, applying Differential Privacy (DP) directly to raw confidence scores significantly degrades accuracy.
-OPE preserves accuracy but, as previously shown, incurs substantial computational overhead as the number of classes increases, limiting its scalability.

-In comparison, both \texttt{PRIVEE-DP} and \texttt{PRIVEE-DP++} maintain 0\% accuracy loss while offering encryption-level privacy.
-Unlike OPE, \texttt{PRIVEE} remains lightweight and efficient, making it a stronger choice for real-world vertical FL systems where both privacy and scalability are essential.
+Table~\ref{tab:train_acc_change_50} reports the change in training accuracy under the GRN attack with 50\% attack strength (baseline training and inference accuracies prior to any attack or defense are reported in Appendix~C).
+Rounding causes negligible accuracy degradation, whereas applying Differential Privacy (DP) directly to confidence scores substantially reduces accuracy.
+Although OPE preserves accuracy, its computational overhead grows rapidly with the number of classes, limiting scalability.
+In contrast, both \texttt{PRIVEE-U} and \texttt{PRIVEE-U+} incur no accuracy loss while providing encryption-level privacy.
+Unlike OPE, \texttt{PRIVEE} is lightweight and scalable, making it well suited for practical VFL deployments.